 In April 2018, the Company also entered into an exclusive license agreement with Jiangsu Nhwa Pharmaceutical Co.
 Ltd., or Nhwa, for the development and commercialization of OLINVYK for the management of moderate-to-severe acute pain in China.
 Under the terms of this agreement, the Company received an upfront, non-refundable cash payment of \$2.5 million (less applicable withholding taxes of \$0.3 million) in July 2018.
 In August 2020, the Company received a milestone payment of \$3.0 million (less applicable withholding taxes of \$0.3 million), that became payable by Nhwa upon FDA approval of OLINVYK.
-The Company is also eligible to receive a cash milestone payment of \$3.0 million, subject to Chinese withholding taxes, upon regulatory approval of OLINVYK in China, up to an additional \$6.0 million of commercialization milestone payments based on product sales levels in China, and a ten percent royalty on all net product sales in China, less applicable withholding taxes.
+The Company is also eligible to receive a cash milestone payment of \$3.0 million of commercialization milestone payments based on product sales levels in China, and aten percent royalty on all net product sales in China, less applicable withholding taxes.
 As part of the agreement, the Company also granted Nhwa an option to manufacture OLINVYK, on an exclusive basis in China, for the development and commercialization of the product in China.
 In the second quarter of 2018, Nhwa elected to exercise this manufacturing option.
 The license agreement is terminable by Nhwa for any reason upon 180 days written notice.